CM4all/beng-proxy/doc/translation.rst

   (absolute within the old root) and the target path (absolute within the new root), separated by a null byte.

+- ``MOUNT_LISTEN_STREAM`` creates a stream listener socket and mounts it at the specified path into the container.
+Once the first process connects to this socket, :program:`beng-proxy` sends a request to the translation server echoing just this packet; its response may contain ``EXECUTE``, describing a process to be spawned which starts with the listener socket on stdin.

+  The payload is the socket path inside the new mount namespace; only its parent directory will be mounted, therefore the directory can contain only this socket and nothing else.
+After the socket path, a null byte may follow with opaque data which is ignored by :program:`beng-proxy`, but which may be evaluated by the translation server.

 - ``WRITE_FILE`` write a small text file in a mount namespace.
   Payload is the absolute path and the file contents separated by a null byte.
 The file can either be written to a ``tmpfs`` that was